Photoshop vs AI object removers: 9 tools compared

-Six tools.
+Nine tools.
 One job: getting something unwanted out of a photo.
-This roundup reviews each tool honestly, including where BOARD falls short and where Photoshop is still the right answer.
-The best photo editor for removing objects depends on what you are removing and how much control you need.
+This comparison reviews each tool honestly, including where Photoshop is still the right answer and where a $0 browser tool now matches the $22.99/month subscription.
+The best photo editor for removing objects depends on what you remove, how often, and how much control you need.

 These are the tools most people reach for when they want to remove an object from a photo.
-They cover the range from free browser tools to professional software.
+They cover the range from free browser tools to professional software, and the phone-native options Apple, Google, and Samsung have shipped over the last 24 months.
 For each one, the review focuses on object removal specifically, not on general editing features.

 BOARD